Gayra/gi-blinkpay/README.md

-# BlinkPay
+# GI Blink Payments

-BlinkPay Payment Gateway Wordpress Extension for Woocommerce.
+GI Blink Payments Wordpress Extension for Woocommerce.
 BlinkPay offers an API for businesses to receive online payments through mobile money.
 This plugin is developed to extend the features of woocommerce to allow acceptance of online payments through BlinkPay for merchants in Uganda.

 ## Getting Started